Qwer-TeX/minibox/README.md

 (without options) is compatible with other commands and not for some.

 This project is simple and self-explanitory enough that you can implement your own command set!

-## Disclaimer

-This software is provided "as-is", without any express or implied warranties.
-The authors make no representations about the suitability of this software for any purpose.
-Use it at your own risk.
-The authors shall not be liable for any damages arising from the use of this software.